MicrosoftDocs/office-docs-powershell/spmt/spmt-ps/spmt/spmt.md

 # Microsoft SharePoint Migration Tool
 ## Description
 The following migration cmdlets are based on the SharePoint Migration Tool (SPMT) migration engine.
-It will move files from file shares, SharePoint on-prem 2013 document libraries, or list items from SharePoint on-prem 2013 to Office 365.
+It will move files from File Share, SharePoint 2013 document libraries, or items of SharePoint 2013 lists to Office 365.

 ## Microsoft Teams Cmdlets